 If that weren’t enough, I’m now experiencing my biggest challenge, as an unexpected, full-time stay-at-home Dad, taking care of my 4 year-old daughter, Ava, two year-old son, Charlie and newborn, Mason.
 This past year, I’ve written and published a comedic memoir for New American Library/Penguin Publishing, produced ‘Modern Dads’ for A&E and am working with Sony Pictures Television & Happy Madison Productions on a scripted TV show, based on Dad or Alive.

-JEN – As a child, I remember playing school in my parent’s garage, going to Brownies, collecting waterbugs at the creek (I hate bugs) and watching every episode of All My Children with my mom.
-I babysat constantly, read every issue of Sweet Valley Twins, played the flute a grade ahead, and had my beautiful pink coat trashed by a bully the first day I wore it.
+JEN – As a child, I remember playing school in my parent’s garage, going to Brownies, collecting waterbugs at the creek and watching every episode of All My Children with my mom.
+I babysat constantly, collected Nancy Drew and Sweet Valley Twins, played the flute a grade ahead, and had my beautiful pink coat trashed by a bully the first day I wore it.

 As a tween, I lost a brother during pre-term birth, loved and supported my parents, and decided I was destined to be a mom.
 I won three international awards for videos I produced, hosted our school’s news magazine show, and had a crush on a douchebag named “Alan G” who spit in my hair.

-In high school, I drove my mom’s Ford Aerostar (I will never own a mini-van), wore braces with hot pink rubber bands, played on the tennis team and learned French.
+In high school, I drove my mom’s Ford Aerostar (I will never own a mini-van), wore braces with hot pink rubber bands (did I mention I will never own a minivan?), played on the tennis team and learned French.
 I interned for Aaron Spelling, won a theatre scholarship, and was accepted into a prestigious film program.

 I remember my mom leaving me at college, feeling true independence for the first time and becoming a new person.
 I highlighted my hair, started working for The Florida Lottery and became a barista at Aristotle’s Coffee Garage.